 The findings also suggest, however, that anything that significantly lowers the acceptability of the CC could undermine its attenuation of external shocks.
 CC acceptability is manifested in the model through the relative amount of CC made available, and its share in the pricing of community goods.
 Acceptability could be lowered by factors such as limited use of the CC by the local market, when community members tend to use a limited number of shops or when shops tend to be far away (Kobayashi et al., 2012).
-Significantly low acceptability could also arise from high transaction cost (Perez, Maquito, Bello, 2020), indicative of low community social capital, or low community need a massive amount of acceptability for a CC scheme to provide significant resiliency.
+Significantly low acceptability could also arise from high transaction cost (Perez, Maquito, Bello, 2020), indicative of low community social capital, or low community volunteerism.
+The findings of this simple model, however, gives us hope that we do not really need a massive amount of acceptability for a CC scheme to provide significant resiliency.
 There is a useful case for promoting the acceptability of community currency.
 In Japan, local residents who are users of community currency in Sagamihara-city try to increase goods and services available for users by using the online information tools.
 By using the digital tool, they can easily find many skills of local residents and goods that they want to get and exchange them smoothly.

 The simple model developed here also provides a viable platform for designing the broad features of a community currency scheme.
 Towards this end, the design variables here would be the amount of CC to be introduced and the appropriate share of CC in the pricing of the community's goods.
 These design variables are dependent on the following economic features of the community: amount of fiat currency initially in the community; the dependence of the community on external goods for producing the community goods; and the amount of fiat money the community obtains through members working in the external sector.
-The last one is ultimately dependent on the spending of community members both inside (through the community market) and outside (through shop) of the community for which a CC is being developed.
+The last one is ultimately dependent on the spending of community members both inside (through the community market) and outside (through shop) of the community.
+These economic features should be included in a survey of the peculiar context of a community for which a CC is being developed.
 These economic features would generally be different from one community to the other, and, therefore, would indicate different optimal levels for the design variables.